Whats the news today-

 If you want to stop a divorce between you and your spouse, you cannot do it legally.
 You may opt for mediation to resolve the issues between the two of you if your spouse agrees to it.

-Mediation is a beneficial form of conflict resolution where a neutral party steps in to help you determine the cause of your problems and find a solution that is for the two of you.
-Often, you might find that divorce is the option and vote to go on with the divorce process willingly.
+Mediation is a beneficial form of conflict resolution where a neutral party steps in to help you determine the cause of your problems and find a solution that is best for the two of you.
+Often, you might find that divorce is the best option and vote to go on with the divorce process willingly.
 In other cases, you and your spouse might realize that the relationship is salvageable and decide to sort your issues out.